jcupitt/pydicom/README.md

 This is a tiny, experimental binding for [libdicom](https://github.com/jcupitt/libdicom).
-This is a DICOM read library focussed on Whole Slide Imaging (WSI).
+This is a DICOM read library focused on Whole Slide Imaging (WSI).
 It should be fast, and only needs a little memory.

 This binding was made to validate the libdicom API.
 It is not supposed to